simonhw/campsite-bookings/README.md

 ## User Experience
 ### Initial Discussion
-The [NAME] Campsite is a website that facilitates bookings for small and large groups for one night or more of camping.
+The Lakeview Campsite website facilitates bookings for small and large groups for one night or more of camping.
 The goal of the site is to encourage business by showcasing the campsite information and offering a user-friendly booking system to users.
 The website will show reviews left by former customers which can be managed by the website administrators.

-### User Stories
-The user stories for this project can be viewed on this [Kanban board]() on the GitHub repository.
+### Project Planning with the Agile Approach
+The Lakeview Campsite project was built using the Agile method.
+This involves breaking projects down into smaller manageable sections which allows team to deliver continuous working releases to the client and end users.
+These release periods are known as sprints and this project had X sprints over nine weeks.

+User stories were generated and grouped under different Epics to effectively structure the work involved at different stages of the project.
+Each user story

 ## Design
 ### Colour Scheme